 Technical analysis relies on charts and historical price data,

-while fundamental analysis focuses on the underlying economic, financial, and industry factors that affect an asset’s value.
+while fundamental analysis focuses on the underlying economic, financial, and industry factors that affect an asset’s value. - Methodology:

 Technical analysis involves the study of charts and patterns to identify trends and potential entry and exit points.

-On the other hand, fundamental analysis involves examining a company’s financial statements, earnings, management, competitors, and industry trends to determine the intrinsic value of an asset.
+On the other hand, fundamental analysis involves examining a company’s financial statements, earnings, management, competitors, and industry trends to determine the intrinsic value of an asset. - Time Horizon:

 Technical analysis is often used for short-term trading,

-while fundamental analysis is more commonly used for long-term investing.
+while fundamental analysis is more commonly used for long-term investing. - Subjectivity:

 Technical analysis is often criticized for being subjective since it relies on the interpretation of charts and patterns.